Adding Geometry

 Convert to Mesh Cable

-3. Adjust cable offset with W;
+3. Adjust the cable offset with W;

 Additionally: